Your Swiss electricity bill.

 Grid costs are largely fixed infrastructure costs — the poles, cables, transformers and control systems that physically carry electricity to your home.
 These don’t get cheaper as energy prices fall.
 In fact, the energy transition is actively increasing grid investment needs: more rooftop solar creates more two-way flows, more EV chargers create new peak loads, and the Messtarif restructure means some of those fixed costs are now more visible.
 The combination of falling energy prices and rising grid costs is why your bill fell less than the headline “4% reduction” might suggest.

 The LEG framework means a portion of your electricity can come from a local community at a guaranteed lower rate.
+Calculate your potential savings — it takes 60 seconds.
 2 minutes to register.
 No installation.
 No provider switch.